×

 There are different forms of bereavement support available which could help to bring down funeral costs.
 Indeed, it may be possible to claim funeral costs back from the government in certain cases.
 The UK Government provides financial support to eligible families in the shape of the Funeral Expenses Payment and the Bereavement Support Payment.

 Aside from the government, there are forms of support from charities.
-Organisations like Sue Ryder, Cruse Bereavement Support, and Quaker Social Action can possibly look to support directly with finances, or signpost towards other available support.
+Organisations like Sue Ryder, Cruse Bereavement Support, and Quaker Social Action.
+You can possibly look to support directly with finances, or signpost towards other available funeral services.

 How to apply for funeral cover